Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

 Manang is one of the biggest villages in the valley.
-It has bakeries and espresso cafes laden snugly with traditional houses and Mani stone walls with Gumbas as well as chortens adorned with prayer flags.
-Views of the Annapurna peaks, as well as sights of the Gangapurna Himal are extremely delightful from here.
+It has bakeries and espresso cafes nestled snugly among traditional houses and Mani stone walls, with Gumbas and chortens adorned with prayer flags.
+Views of the Annapurna peaks, as well as sights of the Gangapurna Himal, are extremely delightful from here.
 For the day, you can also choose to have a short trip to Tilicho Lake, one of the highest lakes in the world.
-Overnight stay at the guesthouse at Manang.
+Overnight stay at the guesthouse in Manang.

 Altitude: 3540 m